SamAllen06/lake_temp_work/documentation/working_with_docker_image/docker.md

 # Working with Docker

 ## What is a container?
-A container is an isolated environment, similar (though not the same as) a virtual machine.
+A container is an isolated environment, similar to (though not the same as) a virtual machine.
 Both isolate the application from the host system (your computer) by virtualizing the file system, network, process IDs, and user IDs, however, a virtual machine also virtualizes the operating system, whereas docker